 But once at the goal we had this feeling of being on top of the world, looking from above over the vastness of the snowy world that surrounded us as far as the eye could see.
 It was an incredibly clear day and the view over the high mountains looking west into Norway was breathtaking.

-You could see an infinite distance, peak after snowy peak – a dreamland in white.
-There was much more snow on all those mountain peaks in 1947 than there is today, and the view was just about the most beautiful mountain world I’ll ever see in my life.
-Both peaks of Kebnekajse were in the sun and the world around us had opened up as I could never have imagined it to be possible, a huge number of white peaks in Norway to the west, glowing in the sun, a sight that nobody will ever see again after the global warming that has taken place since 1947.
+You could see an infinite distance, peak after snowy peak – a fairyland in white.
+There was much more snow on all those mountain peaks in 1947, obviously, than there is today, and the view was just about the most amazing and unforgettable mountain world I will ever see in my life.
+Both peaks of Kebnekajse were in the sun and the world around us had opened up as I could never have imagined it to be possible, a mass of white peaks in Norway to the west, glowing in the sun, a sight that nobody will ever see again after the global warming that has taken place since then.
 We were extremely lucky since the peaks of Kebnekajse are very often shrouded in clouds.

 Note: In 1889 the 17 year old Johan Alfred Björling climbed to the south peak using the Western trail.
-He though he was the first one to reach the top but it later turned out that the Frenchman Charles Rabot had done it already in 1883.
+He thought he was the first one to reach the top but it later turned out that the Frenchman Charles Rabot had done it already in 1883.